electro-logic/CameraVision2/README.md

 DE1-Soc notes

 Support for DE1-SoC is experimental.
-JTAG only is supported at this time and is slower than DE0/Nano.
+JTAG only is supported at this time and is slower than DE0-Nano.
 An Ethernet protocol may be implemented in future on the HPS.

-GPIO 1 (JP2) should be used to connect D8M.
+GPIO 1 (JP2) should be used to connect D8M (see below picture).

 FT232H is not supported on the DE1-SoC.